aws/s2n-tls/README.md

 .travis/s2n_travis_build.sh
 ```

+### Have a Question?
+If you have any questions about Submitting PR's, Opening Issues, s2n API usage, or something similar, we have a public chatroom available here to answer your questions: https://gitter.im/awslabs/s2n

+Otherwise, if you think you might have found a security impacting issue, please instead follow [our Security Notification Process.](#security-issue-notifications)

 ## Using s2n

 The s2n I/O APIs are designed to be intuitive to developers familiar with the widely-used POSIX I/O APIs, and s2n supports blocking, non-blocking, and full-duplex I/O. Additionally there are no locks or mutexes within s2n.